AmbireTech/signature-validator/README.md

 For more examples, you can check the /tests folder

+### Porting the library to other languages (eg Golang, Rust)
+Porting can be done very easily because the library is now essentially just a single `eth_call`, thanks to the univeresal signature verifier being implemented in Solidity [here](https://github.com/AmbireTech/signature-validator/blob/main/contracts/EIP6492Full.sol).

 ### Debugging utility / user interface
 To test signatures in an easier manner, you can use the signature-validator UI here: https://sigtool.ambire.com/